frictionlessdata/website/site/blog/2017-04-11-dataworld/README.md

 category: case-studies
 image: /img/blog/data-world-logo.png
 subject_context: data.world uses Frictionless Data specifications to generate schema and metadata related to an uploaded dataset and containerize all three in a Tabular Data Package
-summary: Allow users to download a version of a data.world dataset that retains the structured metadata and schema for offline analysis
+description: Allow users to download a version of a data.world dataset that retains the structured metadata and schema for offline analysis
 ---

 At data.world, we deal with a great diversity of data, both in terms of content and in terms of source format - most people working with data are emailing each other spreadsheets or CSVs, and not formally defining schema or semantics for what’s contained in these data files.